 How To Make This Chocolate Truffle Recipe

 CHOP THE CHOCOLATE: Take a sharp knife and chop the chocolate so it’s very fine.
-Place inside of a heatproof bowl.
+Place inside a heatproof bowl.
 Add butter.

-HEAT HEAVY CREAM: Place the heavy cream in a microwave-safe bowl and heat until it begins to bubble. (don’t overheat, or it will ruin chocolate)
+HEAT HEAVY CREAM: Place the heavy cream in a microwave-safe bowl and heat until it begins to bubble. (don’t overheat, or it will ruin the chocolate)